behroozsepehry/exercise-solver/README.md

 * Pairing constraint: each category forms pairs (supersets) based on supersets_per_day × days_per_category values (from config.json).
 A pair is allowed only if the *overlap* (dot product of activation vectors) ≤ `THRESHOLD` AND they don't share equipment.
 * Day assignment: After pairing, assign pairs to days with pairs per day based on supersets_per_day, minimizing muscular overlaps between supersets on the same day.
-* Objective: minimize weighted sum of absolute deviations from targets plus maximum absolute deviation (`DEVIATION_SUM_WEIGHT * sum_abs_deviations + max_abs_deviation`), measuring deviations in sets rather than percentages to treat all targets equally.
+* Objective: minimize weighted sum of absolute deviations from targets plus weighted maximum overshoot/undershoot deviations (`DEVIATION_SUM_WEIGHT * (sum_overshoot_deviations + UNDERSHOOT_WEIGHT_MULTIPLIER * sum_undershoot_deviations) + max_overshoot_deviation + UNDERSHOOT_WEIGHT_MULTIPLIER * max_undershoot_deviation`), measuring deviations in sets rather than percentages to treat all targets equally.
+Undershoot deviations are weighted more heavily to prioritize avoiding muscle activation shortfalls.

 ---